 Hiking isn’t just a means to an end like every day walking to get to the shop, for example.
-It’s about enjoying the journey too so you need to make it FUN!
+It’s about enjoying the journey, too, so you need to make it FUN!

 If you have a reluctant walker, you’ll need some fun activities up your sleeve.
 A few things you could try:

 Kids are easily distracted from what’s going on around them once they get into the motions of a favourite song.
 Can mum and dad get the words right, or will your little one need to help?
 Always great for lifting spirits and some happy banter and playing along with your little one.

 Collect items along your trail

-Without damaging your environment of course or taking anything you shouldn’t, what can you collect along the way?
+What can you collect along the way without damaging your environment or taking anything you shouldn’t?
 A particular type of flower or rock to look for?
 Having their own little collecting bag will make it even more special.

 This will depend largely on your surroundings, but can you create a list of items kids need to find on their walk?
-A tickable printout can be a great fun addition for them to add in their pocket with a marker pen.
+A tickable printout can be an excellent way to engage small children with their surroundings.

-It will be a little age-dependent but we have found giving kids of different age groups slightly harder lists works well – one with just pictures for toddlers and words and pictures for school-aged kids.
+It will be a little age-dependent, but we have found giving kids of different age groups slightly harder lists works well – one with just pictures for older toddlers and words and pictures for older kids.

-You can base the scavenger hunt on your surroundings like particular plants or animals, or keep it general such as based on what other hikers are wearing, route markers (nothing gets them to that next point faster than “who can find the next route marker?!”)
+You can base the scavenger hunt on your specific surroundings, like particular plants or animals native to a region.
+Alternatively, keep it general, such as based on what other hikers are wearing or spotting route markers (nothing gets them to that next point faster than “who can find the next route marker?”!)

 Particularly helpful if you have only one child, can you bring along another family with kids for some company?
 Kids love the company of other kids, someone new to chat and play with along the way.